OpenMW/openmw/docs/source/openmw-mods/settings/cells.rst

 :Range:		>0
 :Default:	12

-The minimum amount of preloaded cells that will be kept in the cache.
-Once the number of preloaded cells in the cache exceeds this number, the game may start to expire preloaded cells, based on the 'preload cell expiry delay' setting, starting with the oldest cell.
+The minimum number of preloaded cells that will be kept in the cache.
+Once the number of preloaded cells in the cache exceeds this setting, the game may start to expire preloaded cells, based on the 'preload cell expiry delay' setting, starting with the oldest cell.
 When a preloaded cell expires, all the assets that were loaded for it will also expire and will have to be loaded again the next time the cell is requested for preloading.

 preload cell cache max
 ----------------------